alextselegidis/easyappointments/doc/rest-api.md

 ## Introduction

-As of Easy!Appointments v1.2 a flexible REST API is integrated within the project that will make it possible to handle all the information of your installations from external clients.
-The API is using JSON as it's transaction format and features many great practices in order to make the resources easily consumable.
+Easy!Appointments exposes a flexible REST API that will enables you to handle all the information of your installations through HTTP requests.
+The API is using JSON as its data transaction format and features many best practices in order to make the resources easily consumable.

 ## Making Requests